ManticoreGamesInc/platform-documentation/src/references/custom_properties.md

 ### Enable Networking

 Firstly, the object and the custom property must have networking enabled for the custom property to be edited during runtime.
-You will get an error if it is not networked.
+An error will occur if it is not networked.

 1. Right-click on the object
 2. Click **Enable Networking**.
 The object should have `(networked)` at the end of its name when viewed in the **Hierarchy**.